JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Pulsating Crystals

-- Gazing into the crystals, PCs whose highest attribute is WIL feel mentally cleansed, healing 1 STR or 1 HP.
+- Gazing into the crystals, PCs whose highest attribute is PRS feel mentally cleansed, healing 1 STR or 1 HP.
 Others feel paranoid: their attacks hit for -1 damage and take a +1 penalty to saves for 3 rounds.

 ### Location 3